Let’s Talk Teen Mental Health

 Are you in emotional distress or a suicidal crisis?

-When people call, text, or chat 988, they will be connected to trained counselors that are part of the existing Lifeline network.
+When people call, text, or chat 988, they will be connected to trained counselors who are part of the existing Lifeline network.
 These trained counselors will listen, understand how their problems affect them, provide support, and connect them to necessary resources.

 Call or Text 9-8-8